Royals vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Tyler Wells (1-1) will take the mound for the Orioles, his fifth start of the season.
+- The Orioles will hand the ball to Kyle Gibson (4-0) for his seventh start of the season.

+- He has started six games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

-- Wells has pitched five or more innings in five straight games and will look to extend that streak.
+- Gibson has five starts of five or more innings this season in six chances.
+He averages 5.7 innings per outing.

 |Opponent